learnwithparam/website/content/blog/how-to-handle-nested-routes-in-react-router/index.md

 In our next tutorial, we will see how to highlight the routes when selected in react router.

 Hope you learned some trick to use react router for your nested routing needs.
-Stay tuned for more content I share through [twitter](https://twitter.com/learnwithparam) and subscibe to my email newsletter 🤗
+Stay tuned for more content I share through [twitter](https://twitter.com/learnwithparam) and subscribe to my email newsletter 🤗